wp-plugins/fix-admin-contrast/readme.txt

 1. This is a comparison of the Categories page with the plugin enabled (top) and disabled (bottom).

 == Changelog ==

+= 1.4.1 =
+* Updated for WordPress 3.5, released 30 November 2012.
+* Fixed media modal contrast, broken by changes in 3.5-RC2.
+* Adjusted to avoid targeting 3.5 with bloated footer code.

 = 1.4 =
 * Updated for WordPress 3.5, released 23 November 2012.